dgelven1/Udacity-Self-Driving-Car-/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ---

 For this project within the Udacity Self Driving Car course, I was tasked with creating a convolutional neural network to correctly predict the sign type of 5 randomly selected German traffic signs.
 I was provided three sets of data for creating the classifier.
-A training data set, a validation data set, and a test data set.
-Below you will find the steps I followed to create my classifier and how my classifier performed on when classifiying the random German traffic signs.
+A training, validation, and a test data set.
+Below you will find the steps I followed to create my classifier and how my classifier performed when classifiying the random German traffic signs.

 The goals / steps of this project are the following:
-* Load the data set, explore, summarize and visualize the data set (see below for links to the project data set)
+* Load the data set, explore, summarize, and visualize the data set (see below for links to the project data set)
 * Augment and preprocess the data
 * Design, train and test a convolutional neural network architecture
 * Use the model to make predictions on new images